daiyi/blog/source/_posts/tuolumne-bouldering.md

 ### Tuolumne v2
 In the classic Eastern Sierra style, there is no shortage of extremely sandbagged, harrowing v2's.
 Standouts for me:
-- Dark Helmet v2 - work checking out if you're at Spaceballs, warning about the spicy topout!
+- Dark Helmet v2 - worth checking out if you're at Spaceballs, warning about the spicy topout!
 - v2 on Sunrise Boulder - I actually thought this was pretty fun, managed to do a ridiculous hand-foot match piano

 ### Tuolumne v0-1